 When we bought Cetacea, she was wearing her original clothing and that mainsail was a stretched out mess.
 We replaced it with a Bacon sail and deemed the yankee and staysail good enough to simply recover in black to match our new color scheme.
 We also have an asymmetrical spinnaker that we use with an ATN.

 We worked on the mast in 2022 because whoever added roller furling for the yankee did it wrong.
-The foils came apart, a problem we dealt with for months before finding someone willing to pull the mast for us and let us work on it.
-We fixed the furler foils, added a turning block to give the halyard the proper angle, ran the electricty for an OGM masthead tri-color light w/auto-anchor ran a new VHF cable and ran the yankee halyard inside the mast as it was meant to be.
+The top two foils came apart, a problem we dealt with for months before finding someone willing to pull the mast for us and let us work on it.
+We fixed the furler foils, added a turning block to give the halyard the proper angle, ran the electricty for an OGM masthead tri-color light w/auto-anchor light, and ran the yankee halyard inside the mast as it was meant to be so that we could use the poor neglected (aforementioned) asym.

 Auxiliary Propulsion